Empower Yourself and Your Business with Food Safety

 - leave equipment to thoroughly air dry (bacteria can be transferred from partially dried equipment to food)

-- use clean, dry and ideally single use towels because if they get contaminated they may then transfer harmful microorganisms between items
+- use clean, dry and ideally single-use towels because if they get contaminated, they may then transfer harmful microorganisms between items

 Disinfectants

-Disinfectants:
+Description of Disinfectants:

-- often have a strong smell and should be used with caution
+- Often have a strong smell and should be used with caution

-- must be used according to the manufacturer’s instructions.
+- Must be used according to the manufacturer’s instructions.

 Helpful tips

-- Prior to cleaning ensure bowls, pans and other utensils are not under work benches where water, cleaning chemicals or food scraps can fall in during cleaning.
+- Prior to cleaning, ensure bowls, pans, and other utensils are not under work benches where water, cleaning chemicals, or food scraps can fall in during cleaning.

 - Use food-safe detergents and sanitisers.